Yan-Oliveira/doc-fao/content/tag-cloud/agent/dashboard/dashboard.rst

    Select, how many tags should be displayed in the widget.
 The most common tags are always displayed.

 Source
    Select, from which source should be the tags visualizing.
-It is possible to selected between the ticket fields like priority, queue, SLA, service, status and type, as well as for ticket search configured dynamic fields.
+It is possible to select between the ticket fields like priority, queue, SLA, service, status and type, as well as for ticket search configured dynamic fields.

    .. seealso::